-- Materiality: how the current transitions are likely to affect the economic models of the assets financed either positively or negatively. - Impact: how investors can play a role in the emergence of a more sustainable economy affects the economic models of our investments
+- Materiality: how the current transitions are likely to affect the economic models of the assets financed either positively or negatively. - Impact: how investors can play a role in the emergence of a more sustainable economy

 We believe that these two approaches are closely linked.
 Our evaluation methodology thus seeks to capture the extent to which each asset contributes to the SDGs.
 From our perspective, this approach provides a relevant vision on both the "Materiality" and "Impact" aspects.